carlosjuniorcosta1/extrator_1_coral_esq_e_brasil/README.md

 Video tutorial: https://www.loom.com/share/15a2516728224fcc968cbeebc6093531

-1- Download the brill_00, which is a tagger that allows part of speech tagging 2 - Download the transcription you want from http://www.c-oral-brasil.org/ in xml format 3- If you're using Colab, upload brill_00 and the transcriptions you want 4- Run the file
+1- Download the brill_00, which is a part of speech tagger 2 - Download the transcription you want from http://www.c-oral-brasil.org/ in xml format 3- If you're using Colab, upload brill_00 and the transcriptions you want 4- Run the file